 “Aggravated assault in New Jersey is considered an indictable crime.
 These charges must be aggressively fought in court.
 If convicted, an aggravated assault charge carries a state prison term of 5 to 10 years.”

 Arrested for Aggravated Assault in NJ?
 Get Help from Criminal Lawyers in Bergen County NJ

 Aggravated assault in New Jersey typically refers to assault cases in which weapons are used, or relatively serious bodily injury occurs.
 This is clearly considered to be a “violent crime,” and should be handled carefully.
+If you or a loved one has been charged with aggravated assault in NJ, you may be wondering what the consequences of an aggravated assault charge are and what specifically you may be facing.
 Since aggravated assault is an indictable crime, it exposes you to more severe legal consequences than simple assault.
-Our law firm has a series of defense strategies that we use in assault cases, and will certainly apply to an aggravated assault charge.
-If you have been arrested and charged with aggravated assault in New Jersey, it is vital that you seek knowledgeable legal counsel as soon as possible.
-For additional information about these charges, please feel free to access the information on this page and give our criminal defense firm a call any time for a free consultation: (201) 556-1570.
+Our criminal defense law firm has a series of defense strategies that we use in assault cases, and will certainly apply to an aggravated assault charge.
+If you have been arrested for aggravated assault in New Jersey, it is vital that you seek knowledgeable legal counsel as soon as possible.
+For additional information about these charges, please feel free to access the information on this page and give our criminal defense lawyers a call any time for a free consultation: (201) 556-1570.

 What is Aggravated Assault?